 Perks of joining the Memorial Library of Nazareth and Vicinity's TAB: making new friends, receiving volunteer hours, and the ability to make creative and financial choices involving teen programming and the YA/Teen room renovations.

 Requirements to join: Entering 7th to 12th grade, have an MLNV library card, be willing to participate in TAB discussions and voice your opinions, and be willing to respect the opinions, tastes, privacy & choices of others.

 Interested in joining the TAB?
 Want more information?
 Feel free to email all questions to the TAB Coordinator, Shelby Rozell, at firstname.lastname@example.org

-Our outside book drop is open 24/7.
-Please return all items via the book drop.
-We ask that you please continue putting your items into closed plastic bags.
+Returns should be made outside in the book drop.
+Please continue to place your library materials in a closed plastic bag.
 Don't worry if you see your returned items still on your account several days after you have returned them.
 For everyone's health and safety, we are quarantining returned materials for 72 hours upon receipt.
 Also, returned items are wiped with a sanitizing wipe before being reshelved.

 Stay in the Know with Social Media!

 You can access our digital library 24/7 with a library card!

 Register for a card from the comfort of your own home; click here